Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Introduction

 However, there is some question as to whether these tools provide any real value to systematic review teams\cite{Gartlehner2019}.
 The tools Abstrackr\cite{Wallace2012} and EPPI-Reviewer\cite{Thomas2010} can both be trained on custom datasets to filter articles toward a subset for human reviewers.
 Independent evaluation has indicated that these tools will reduce the burden on human reviewers by a maximum of 50-60\%, respectively.
 However, on some research questions, they perform considerably worse\cite{Tsou2020}.
 Arguably, the biggest challenge for this approach is the requirement for an initial set of labelled data for the specific question that is large enough to provide a viable model\cite{Aum2021}.

-Alternative approaches use specialised, but general-purpose models, to identify factors like the presence of randomised control trials within a given study\cite{Cohen2015}, or the specific text sections that correspond to the elements of the PICO\cite{Richardson1995} framework (population; intervention; comparator; outcomes) \cite{Wallace2016,Kang2019,Jin2020}.
-Multiple factors about a paper can be used to filter articles in a systematic review, including the scientific rigor of the content \cite{Ambalavanan2020}, the quality of the research irrespective of the content\cite{Lokker2023}.
+There are alternative approaches that use specialised, but general-purpose models, to assist with the systematic review process.
+These include techniques that identify factors like the presence of randomised control trials within a given study\cite{Cohen2015}, or the specific text sections that correspond to the elements of the PICO\cite{Richardson1995} framework (population; intervention; comparator; outcomes) \cite{Wallace2016,Kang2019,Jin2020}.
+Multiple factors about a paper can be used to build models to filter articles in a systematic review, including the article format, purpose and the scientific rigor of the content \cite{Ambalavanan2020} or evaluating the quality of the research irrespective of the content\cite{Lokker2023}.
 There are multiple datasets available for these tasks\cite{Nye2018,DeYoung2020,Ambalavanan2020}, and multiple modelling approaches applied to this task with a recent focus on the use of neural networks from Long Short Term Memory (LSTM) \cite{Jin2018} to Transformer models\cite{Schmidt2020,Ambalavanan2020}.
+These models can be used either to determine exclusion criteria for filtering abstracts or given to a human reviewer for consideration in the review process.

 Review articles from the systematic review literature itself have concluded that machine learning based filters that reduce the volume of articles needed to be reviewed are the most promising line of research in the automation of systematic reviews \cite{Marshall2019,OMara-Eve2015}.